zakaBouj/AddressValidator/README.md

 - ✅ Rich console UI with Spectre.Console
 - ✅ Interactive address input form with validation
 - ✅ Validation history management

-## Contributing

-Contributions are welcome!
-Please check out our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

 ## License